Student Mind Maps: Revealing the Remedial Needs of Struggling Writers

 What Can Be Done to Help?

-From the very beginning, I helped JT to define the main ideas and topic sentences.
-I also encouraged him to use graphic organizers or programs such as Inspiration to help JT to categorize his supporting details and examples.
+From the very beginning, I guided JT in clarifying his main ideas and topic sentences.
+To support this, I encouraged him to use graphic organizers or digital tools such as Inspiration, which allowed him to visually categorize his supporting details and examples.
+This step provided a clear framework and helped him see the larger structure of his paper before he began writing.

 Step Two: